1247350913/Atelier/README.md

   <h1>Atelier E-Commerce</h1>
 </div>

-This is an E-Commerce web application.
+This is an E-Commerce responsive web application.
 The user interface provides relevant information about a product in the Atelier retail catalog.
 It features the product's details, ratings and reviews, and a related questions and answers section.
 Check out the demo below!

 <div align="center">